portwatcher/rust-s3-cdn/README.md

 ## caveats

-Please note that this project does not process authentication, it is intended to be used behind a gateway where authentication is done.
+Please note that this project does not process authentication, it is intended to be used behind a gateway where authentication is done first.

 Authentication is specific to your business and beyond the scope of this project.